nim-lang/Nim/doc/hcr.rst

       Hot code reloading
 ===================================

-The `hotCodeReloading`:idx: option enables special compilation mode where changes in the code can be applied automatically to a running program.
+The `hotCodeReloading`:idx: option enables a special compilation mode where changes in the code can be applied automatically to a running program.
 The code reloading happens at the granularity of an individual module.
 When a module is reloaded, any newly added global variables will be initialized, but all other top-level code appearing in the module won't be re-executed and the state of all existing global variables will be preserved.

 Basic workflow